Travigo/vue-mapbox-ts/documentation/MapboxMap.md

 #### auto-resize

 Auto Resize will enable the map to resize when it's container has been changed.
-This will not only be triggered if you actively change the width or height properties but also if you have set a relative width and the parent containers dimensions change
+This will not only be triggered if you actively change the width or height properties but also if you have set a relative width and the parent containers dimensions change.
+This feature utilizes the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) as well as a listener on the resize event if an older browser is used that does not support the ResizeObserver yet

 #### auto-resize-delay

-If you are using transitons with your map container you might want to use a delay for the resize of the map to make sure the transition has been finished before resizing the map
+If you are using transitons with your map container you might want to use a delay for the resize of the map to make sure the transition has been finished before resizing the map.
+This property is beeing ignored on newer browsers where a Resize Observer is present

 ### Currently Reactive
 - center